How to Find Duplicate Photos on Mac

 iCloud Photo Library syncs photos automatically between devices without creating duplicate files on each device.
 Enabling iCloud Photos eliminates the need for manual import via AirDrop or cable, which is the primary source of photo duplication.

 Regular scanning with DupScan catches duplicates before they accumulate significantly.
 Running a quick scan of Downloads, Desktop, and Pictures monthly keeps photo duplication under control.
-See our complete guide to finding duplicate files on Mac for a full walkthrough of the scanning process.
+See how to find duplicate files on Mac for a full walkthrough of the scanning process.

 Ready to reclaim your disk space?